filipe-2/filipe-2/README.md

 ## Skill set

-I develop mostly with the <a href="https://code.visualstudio.com/Docs/editor/whyvscode">VS Code</a> editor, <a href="https://git-scm.com/">Git</a> for local repositories and version control, and GitHub for remote repositories.
+I develop mostly with the <a href="https://code.visualstudio.com/Docs/editor/whyvscode">VS Code</a> editor, ujsing<a href="https://git-scm.com/">Git</a> for local repositories and version control, and GitHub for remote repositories.
 I also use <a href="https://www.npmjs.com/">NPM</a> a lot both for managing packages in my personal projects and for publishing open source libraries.

 <img src="https://skillicons.dev/icons?i=vscode,git,github,npm&theme=dark" />